Anthony Wayne: Betrayal by Wilkinson

-Death and legacy
+Death

 Wayne died during a return trip to Pennsylvania from a military post in Detroit.
-It has been speculated but never proven that Wilkinson had him assassinated.
-Wilkinson benefited from his death and was made commander.
+It has been speculated but never proven that Wilkinson had him assassinated by poison.
+Wilkinson is documented secretly undermining him throughout his later career, benefited from his death, and would replace him as commander after his death.

 Wayne was buried at Fort Presque Isle, where the modern Wayne Blockhouse stands.
 His son, Isaac Wayne, disinterred the body in 1809 and had the corpse boiled to remove the remaining flesh from the bones.
 He then placed the bones into two saddlebags and relocated them to the family plot in the graveyard of St. David's Episcopal Church in Wayne, Pennsylvania.
 The other remains were reburied but were rediscovered in 1878, giving Wayne two known grave sites.

-Wayne is not recognized as a strategist and is primarily seen as a reckless battle tactician.
-He was considered impulsive, bad-tempered and overly aggressive as a military leader and advocated the tactics of Julius Caesar and Maurice de Saxe.
-President Theodore Roosevelt would later praise Wayne as America's best fighting general.
-He was also recognized for his grandiose and luxurious tendencies.
-Contemporary leaders described Wayne in various ways; fellow officer Henry Lee III would say that Wayne "acquired strength from indulgence".

-More recently Wayne's legacy has been criticized due to his actions against Native Americans.
-During the Northwest Indian War, Wayne's military leadership led to the ethnic cleansing of Native Americans in the Ohio Valley.
-He was recognized as being racist, with Rob Harper, a historian and professor at University of Wisconsin–Stevens Point, describing Wayne as holding beliefs of "racial and cultural chauvinism".
-Wayne's victory during the Northwest Indian War set a precedent for the treatment of Native Americans by the federal government of the United States.
-According to Indian Country Today, "It was General Mad Anthony Wayne who led the first wave" of Indian removal in the United States, writing that the Miami people "maintain that celebrating Wayne glosses over and ignores his role in the genocide of Native Americans".